luddite478/docker-bash-aliases/README.md

-Append this to the end of ~/.bashrc
+Append aliases.txt to the end of ~/.bashrc

+Usage:

 d - docker \
 d r - docker run \